AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 .. note::

-	The status "attached" here reflects only the management operation state, it does not reflect the attached connection state in real time (green LED light will be never changed).
+	The status "attached" here reflects only the management operation state, it does not reflect the attached connection state in real time.
 Please go to Site2Cloud page to monitor the connection status as below step.

 Step 3.6 Check whether the connection status is Up
 ---------------------------------------------------